jarin-ni/kubernetes-k3s/argocd/ReadME.txt

+1st  download the installation file of install.yaml from here .

+then create a namespace as argocd
+--> create ns argocd
+then,
+k apply -f install.yaml -n argocd

+wait and watch the installation .

 Note:
 while runing argocd using the nginx ingress i faced multiple issues at while deploying ssl.
 1. multiple  redireaction issue